caleb531/automata/README.md

 Raised if a symbol is not a valid symbol for this automaton.

-#### class MissingStateError

-Raised if a state is missing from the transition map for this automaton.

-#### class MissingSymbolError
+#### class MissingTransitionError

-Raised if a symbol is missing from the transition map for this automaton.
+Raised if a transition is missing from the transition map for this automaton.

 #### class FinalStateError